 I had a little black car then.
 It sat baking in the early summer heat as I said my final farewells.
 Goodbye to my family.
 Goodbye to the little town I never really fit in with.
 Goodbye to the memories both sweet and saddening.
 I put both hands on the steering wheel of that little blackContinue reading “The First Step”

 Imagine this with me.
 Sixteen years of age, long brown hair, big brown eyes.
 Innocence stolen.
 Her eyes reveal pain.
 They reveal helplessness.
 She wants to give up.
 She’s seated on the front stoop of a beautiful old farmhouse surrounded by the Amish heartland in all directions.
-Mason jar in hand, eyes glazed, she watchesContinue reading “Breaking The Jars: Intention behind my blog.”
+Mason jar in hand, eyes glazed, she watchesContinue reading “Breaking The Jars: personal intention”